ELTC Accreditation and Memberships

 - DELTA (Diploma in Teaching English to Speakers of Other Languages)

-University of Cambridge English Examinations (Cambridge English Language Assessment) offer one of the world's most valuable range of English qualifications.
-Cambridge English Language Assessment is a not-for-profit department of the University of Cambridge and Europe's largest educational assessment organisation.
+Cambridge Assessment English is a not-for-profit department of the University of Cambridge and Europe's largest educational assessment organisation.

 English UK Member

 English UK is the national association of accredited English language centres.
 Formed in 2004 from two previous associations (the Association of Recognised English Language Services and the British Association of State English Language Teaching), there are around 450 member centres in private schools, educational trusts and charities, further education colleges and universities.
 All the members are accredited under the Accreditation UK scheme, which are managed in partnership with the British Council.